 All deadlines for adding courses, partial withdrawal, or complete withdrawal are subject to change.
-Refer to the current Registration Guide for applicable deadlines and procedures.
+Refer to the current Schedule of Classes/UH Manoa Registration Homepage for applicable deadlines and procedures.

 To Add a Course

-Courses may be added during the first 10 calendar days of the semester.
+Courses may be added during the first 10 calendar days of instruction.

 To Drop a Course (Partial Withdrawal)

 A course may be dropped through the sixth day of instruction without notation on the student’s record.
 Thereafter, grades of W will be posted.
-The colleges/schools differ in their policies, but, in general, a course may be dropped from the seventh day of instruction up to Friday of the ninth week of instruction with the consent of the instructor and the approval of the student's college/school dean.
+The colleges and schools differ in their policies, but, in general, a course may be dropped from the seventh day of instruction up to Friday of the ninth week of instruction with the consent of the instructor and the approval of the student’s college or school dean.

 After the ninth week no withdrawals are permitted except for unusual or extenuating circumstances beyond the control of the student.
-These withdrawals require the consent of the student's college/school dean, and consent may be given only after the dean consults the instructor.
+These withdrawals require the consent of the student’s college or school dean, and consent may be given only after the dean consults the instructor.

 If students do not officially complete the withdrawal procedure, an F or NC, as appropriate, may be awarded by the instructor in place of a passing grade.

-After the ninth week of instruction, students are not allowed to withdraw except in unusual or extenuating circumstances beyond their control.
-Withdrawing after the ninth week requires petitioning for approval from the student's college/school dean.
-Students who receive approval will receive a W grade for each course on their record.
+After the ninth week complete withdrawals are not permitted except for unusual or extenuating circumstances beyond the control of the student.
+These withdrawals require the approval of the student’s college or school dean.
+Students who receive approval will also have a W grade for each course noted on their records.

-Complete withdrawal does not release the student from his or her financial obligations to the university.
-The refund schedule for withdrawal is noted in both the “Tuition, Fees, and Financial Aid” section of this Catalog and in the Registration Guide.
+The refund schedule for withdrawals is noted in the “Tuition, Fees, and Financial Aid” section of this Catalog.

-When withdrawing, a continuing classified undergraduate student who has completed at least one semester at UH Manoa may choose to apply for a leave of absence.
-Leave of absence forms are available through the student academic services office of the student’s college/school and require approval by the college/school dean.
-Students who do not obtain a leave of absence must apply for readmission by submitting the UH System Application Form to the Office of Admissions before the specified deadline and must be readmitted before they are able to register.
+When withdrawing, a continuing, classified undergraduate student who has completed at least one semester at UH Manoa may choose to apply for a leave of absence.
+Students who do not obtain a leave of absence are required to apply for readmission by submitting the Common Application Form to the Admissions and Records Office by the specified deadline and be readmitted before they register.